Activist investor calls Hong Kong market rout

 The investor activist said Hong Kong also needs a class action legal provision so investors can hold boards accountable.
 He said all companies should be compelled to file results on a quarterly basis, with restrictions on how much companies can invest in other stocks.

-Webb, a member and a deputy chairman of the SFC's takeover panel, has been a thorn in the side of the establishment and Hong Kong's mega-rich business elites through his public commentary and eponymous Webb-site.com for much of the past 26 years he has been resident in the city.
+Webb, a member of the SFC's takeover panel, has been a thorn in the side of the establishment and Hong Kong's mega-rich business elites through his public commentary and eponymous "Webbsite" for much of the past 26 years he has been resident in the city.

 Last year, however, Webb told readers of his newsletter he would dial back his commentary and public activism in frustration that his efforts had yielded little change in the financial hub over the years.